London, United Kingdom

 View of Antognolia (render).

-You’re currently leading the architectural design of Antognolla Castle – a 12th century castle in Italy that Woods Bagot is helping to transform into a 5-star hotel.
-As a designer, what do you think is the most important thing you need to achieve?
+You were working on the architectural design of Antognolla Castle – a 12th century castle in Italy that Woods Bagot is helping to transform into a 5-star hotel.
+As a designer, what do you think is the most important thing you need to achieve on the project?

 When working with heritage buildings like Antognolla Castle it is important to recognise your responsibility to create a successful link between old and new.
 The task of integrating new built work of the highest quality with historic architecture that needs to be preserved is complicated but crucial.
 Ensuring a successful architectural interpretation is of the utmost importance.